Institutional Authorization & Consumer Protection

 • An apprenticeship or other on-the-job training program through which the trainee is a paid employee and does not pay tuition, and that is offered by an entity that is not a postsecondary educational institution

 Exemption status is required for any individual or institution wishing to offer credits, degrees, certificates, or other credentials within the State of Alaska, as individuals or institutions must be either authorized or exempted from authorization under AS 14.48.
-It is illegal to operate a postsecondary educational institution, advertise or deliver postsecondary education, or recruit postsecondary students, without either authorization or exemption from ACPE.
+It is illegal to operate a postsecondary educational institution, advertise or deliver postsecondary education, or recruit postsecondary students, without either Authorization or Exemption from ACPE.

-ACPE awards exemptions to those institutions that qualify under the law or regulations for exemption from some or all of the requirements of institutional authorization for the purposes of online or distance education.
-For institutions participating in the State Authorization Reciprocity Agreement, or for more information, please see the tab on the left titled "NC-SARA".
+ACPE awards Exemptions to those institutions that qualify under the law or regulations for exemption from some or all of the requirements of Institutional Authorization for the purposes of online or distance education.
+An application must be submitted for this Exemption, and this Exemption must be awarded to advertise programs to those residing in Alaska.

-For out of state institutions that do not participate in SARA, institutions may qualify for the following regulatory exemption from institutional authorization:
+For out-of-state institutions that do not participate in SARA, institutions may qualify for the following Regulatory Exemption from institutional authorization:

-• an online or distance delivered program that does not have a physical presence within the state.
+• An online or distance delivered program that does not have a physical presence within the state

 Physical presence is defined as the presence within the state of paid staff or faculty, or a facility or address; in this paragraph, "faculty" and "staff" does not include site supervisors or mentors for local internships or practica, or adjunct personnel; staff or faculty residing within the state but working from a location other than the facility of a postsecondary educational institution does not constitute a physical presence.

-A distance education or online program exempt from authorization requirements must include a conspicuous statement on the institution’s marketing in the state indicating that the program is exempt from authorization under AS 14.48 and 20 AAC 17.015 because the program is online or distance delivered and does not have a physical presence in the state.
+A distance education or online program Exempt from Authorization requirements must include a conspicuous statement on the institution’s marketing in the state indicating that the program is Exempt from Authorization under AS 14.48 and 20 AAC 17.015 because the program is online or distance-delivered and does not have a physical presence in the state.

 Institutions whose name includes the words “University” or “College” must be accredited by an accrediting agency recognized by the U.S. Department of Education.